 Why is Carbon Monoxide so Toxic?

-1. You Can’t Taste It
+1. You Can’t Smell It

-2. It Can Be Deadly in Just a Few Minutes
+2. It Can Be Fatal in Just a Few Minutes

-3. Carbon Monoxide Symptoms Can Act Like Other Illnesses
+3. Carbon Monoxide Poisoning Can Act Like Other Illnesses

-How to Guard Your Family from Carbon Monoxide
+How to Defend Your Family from Carbon Monoxide

 There’s no justification to risk carbon monoxide poisoning.

 Here are several ways you can do to keep your family safe: